gpdowney/lightweightLSAT/pages/time/speed_up.md

 Each question is worth the same: 1 point.
 By strategically skipping the hardest questions, you can give yourself time to earn more points by answering all of the easier questions.

-[Read more here about when to move on vs. when to stick with a question.][flag]
+[Read more about when to move on vs. when to stick with a question.][flag]

 ### Crush the Easiest Ones